 The Norse pseudo-god Loki, who is by turns the friend and the enemy of the other gods, had three fearfully hideous and strong children with the giantess Angrboda (“She Who Bodes Anguish”).
 The first was the serpent Jormungand, and the second was the death-goddess Hel.
 The third was the wolf Fenrir.

-The gods had terrible forebodings concerning the destiny of these three beings.
+The gods had terrible forebodings concerning the fate of these three beings.
 And they were absolutely correct.
-Jormungand would later kill the god Thor during Ragnarok, the end of the great mythical cycle, an event which would be largely brought about by Hel’s refusal to release the radiant god Baldur from the underworld.
+Jormungand would later kill the god Thor during Ragnarok, the downfall of the cosmos, an event which would be largely brought about by Hel’s refusal to release the radiant god Baldur from the underworld.
 During these cataclysmic events, Fenrir would devour Odin, the chief of the gods.

 In order to keep these monsters at bay, they threw Jomungand into the ocean, where he encircled Midgard, the world of humankind.
 Hel they relegated to the underworld.
 Fenrir, however, inspired too much fear in them for them to let him out from under their watchful eyes, so they reared the pup themselves in their stronghold, Asgard.
 Only Tyr, the indefatigable upholder of law and honor, dared to approach Fenrir to feed him.